Skip to content

 • Recording Future Care Planning on CNIS

-You can find more information including dates and registration links on our training hub pages.
+You can find more information on our training hub pages.

 This checklist will help you think about all the different forms which you can complete just now that would be useful if you were ever in hospital.
 This includes things like a Future Care Plan and a Power of Attorney.